API Access Token

 - Removing an account access token

-If you want to access the DNSimple API v2, you need an access token.
+To access the DNSimple API, you need an access token.

-This article covers generating account tokens and user tokens.
-If you want to create an application that requires access to DNSimple, or let an external application request authorization to private details in a user’s DNSimple account without getting their password, you’ll need an OAuth Token instead.
+To create an application that requires access to DNSimple, or let an external application request authorization to private details in a user’s DNSimple account without a password, you need an OAuth Token.

-API v2 offers 2 types of tokens: account tokens and user tokens.
+The API offers two types of tokens: Account and user.

-The user token gives you access to any resource associated to any account the user has access to.
+The user token gives you access to any resource associated with any account the user has access to.
 An account token gives you access only to the resources connected to that account.

-We recommend using account tokens unless your application needs multi-account access via single token.
+We recommend using account tokens unless your application needs multi-account access via a single token.

 Getting to the account access token page

-This shows all of your account access tokens and allows you to add new access tokens, or remove existing access tokens.
+This shows all of your account access tokens and allows you to add new access tokens or remove existing ones.

 Generating an account access token

-Click on the link to add a new access token.
+Click Add to add a new access token.

 Copy the text for the access token – it will only be shown once.